 Contractor's Pollution Liability Insurance

 Pollution liability coverage used to be included in most business insurance policies, but that changed in the 1970s with the emergence of many expensive asbestos claims.
-Now this coverage is largely excluded and must be purchased separately.
+Now this coverage is primarily excluded and must be purchased separately.
 These claims can be filed by state and local governments, other businesses, landlords, and people who live near your business.
-Do not allow a pollution claim to bankrupt your business; protect it with pollution insurance.
+Please do not allow a pollution claim to bankrupt your business; protect it with pollution insurance.

 What Is Pollution Insurance?

 Policies cover any small-scale pollution that causes contamination of soil, groundwater, or property.
-They also provide coverage for air-borne contaminants like smoke and emissions.
-Many policies will even cover pollution in the past before the harmful effects of waste-products were known.
-For larger, more extensive pollution incidents, an environmental impact liability insurance policy may be needed.
+They also provide coverage for air-borne contaminates like smoke and emissions.
+Many policies will even cover corruption in the past before the harmful effects of waste products were known.
+For more significant, more extensive pollution incidents, an environmental impact liability insurance policy may be needed.

 Who Needs Pollution Insurance?